Cardoso-Ryan/Software-Engineering-Project/README.md

 * Choose a category and answer the questions.

 ## Configuration
 The game is built using the Phaser 3 framework.
-The configuration is set in game.js.
-In HomeScene.js all the images and sounds are preloaded in advance for the Playscene.js there is the full game logic.
-Everthing that happens in the game come from there.
+The configuration is set in the game.js file.
+In HomeScene.js file, all the images and sounds are preloaded in advance for the Playscene.js there is the full game logic.

 ## Scenes
 * HomeScene (HomeScene.js): Preloads assets and starts the PlayScene.